This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Happy Hinamatsuri Lyrics:

-Let's light the lantern
+Let's light up the lantern

 Let's give flowers, peach blossoms